The River Wanganui

-The River Wanganui is a 1913 documentary shot in New Zealand in 1912 on the 1912–13 South Pacific film-making voyage of French director Gaston Méliès.
-Like many of his films shot on that trip, it is now lost.
+The River Wanganui is a 1913 silent documentary film shot in New Zealand in 1912 on the 1912–13 South Pacific film-making voyage of French director Gaston Méliès.
+Like many of his films shot on that trip, it is now presumed to be lost.

 The film was released in the US in 1913, and was described then as a "trip up New Zealand’s most picturesque river known as the Rhine of that country."
 The river is now called the Whanganui River.

 In September 1912 press reports said that: